 The SGA's organization includes the Executive Board, Representative Council, Honor Board, Appointments Committee, and many appointed committees, boards, and representatives.

 The Self-Government Association will make available meeting minutes to all students.
-Brief announcements are also tweeted via the username @bmcsga and/or posted through Facebook via the Bryn Mawr College Self-Government Association page.
+Brief announcements are also tweeted via the username @bmcsga and/or posted through Instagram @bmcsga.

-Leadership for the 2021-2022 year will be provided by:
+Leadership for the 2022-2023 year will be provided by:

 Executive Board